 Module number Module name Responsible lecturer BIO-BS-71P02 Science in Society Prof. Dr. Klaus Reinhardt (Klaus.reinhardt@tu-dresden.de) Qualification objectives Students use the scientific method (evidence, hypotheses) as a routine way of thinking.
 They are able to apply the most important statistical evaluation techniques in biology and to assess their correct application to third parties.
 Students will be able to analyze debates relevant to biology and society by themselves and assess, evaluate, and present their evidence.
 They understand the most important techniques of science evaluation, can analyze, perform and evaluate the communication of scientific results and their validity within the scientific community and the public.
 They have a view of the organization of citizen science projects.
 Content The content of the module consists of the presentation of socially relevant ethical, legal and administrative aspects of biology, including national, EU and international animal welfare law, genetic engineering law and related aspects.
-The module includes the quality of different types of scientific evidence, main methods of experimental design and statistical analysis (including test statistics, meta-analyses, text mining and bioinformatics).
-The module covers current controversies in society relevant to biology and their evidence and techniques of communication within science, society, and citizen science.
+The module includes the quality of different types of scientific evidence, main methods of experimental design and statistical analysis (including test statis- tics, meta-analyses, text mining and bioinformatics).
+The module covers cur- rent controversies in society relevant to biology and their evidence and tech- niques of communication within science, society, and citizen science.
 Teaching and learning methods The module comprises lecture (4 hours per week), exercise (1 hour per week), seminar (1 hour per week) and self-study.
-Prerequisites for par- ticipation Knowledge of statistics and bioinformatics at the undergraduate level is required.
-Applicability This module is a compulsory module in the Master's degree program Biology in Society.
-The module is a prerequisite for participation in the modules Genetics and Developmental Biology, Organismic Zoology und Physiology as well as Endocrinology.
-Requirements for earning credit points Credit points are earned after passing the module examination.
-The module examination consists of a non-public oral examination lasting 30 minutes, which takes place as a group examination.
-Credit points and grades Participants can earn ten credit points for this module.
-The module grade corresponds to the grade of the examined assessment.
-Module frequency The module is offered each winter se emester.
+Prerequisites for participation Knowledge of statistics and bioinformatics at the undergraduate level is re- quired.
+Applicability This module is a compulsory module in Society.
+The module is a prerequis netics and Developmental Biology, well as Endocrinology. in the Master's degree program Biology site for participation in the modules Ge- Organismic Zoology und Physiology as Requirements for earning credit points Credit points are earned after passin examination consists of a non-publi which takes place as a group examin g the module examination.
+The module c oral examination lasting 30 minutes, ation.
+Credit points and grades Participants can earn ten credit points responds to the grade of the examin s for this module.
+The module grade cor- ed assessment.
+Module frequency The module is offered each winter se mester.
 Workload The workload comprises a total of 30 0 hours.
-Module duration The module comprises one semester.
+Module duration The module comprises one semester